 Foot traffic data allows advertisers to build their campaigns with maximum precision.
 A campaign focused on targeting the right audience can lead to a more significant impact with less advertising spend.
 And advertisers working with a limited budget can target messaging on channels where they can reach the most relevant audiences.

 The Placer.ai Marketplace offers a wide range of behavioral, demographic, psychographic, and other datasets.
 When combined with foot traffic data, these datasets can provide advertisers with valuable insights into a target audience's likes, dislikes, and preferred media channels.
-An agency looking to effectively reach a consumer segment can utilize these metrics to learn not only where the consumers visit, but what websites they prefer.
+An agency looking to effectively reach a consumer segment can utilize these metrics to learn not only where they like to shop offline, but which websites they prefer.
 Harnessing this psychographic data can help advertisers narrow marketing efforts and find the best platforms to reach buyers.

 Digital and offline media target audiences in different ways.
 Offline media can reach large swaths of potential customers, while digital media typically allows advertisers to target more specific audiences.